mitoNGS/MToolBox/MToolBox/README.txt

 -o (MToolBox.sh) to set the specific path to the output folder.

--l (MToolBox.sh) to indicate a list of samples (without path) to be analyzed.
-Comma separated file names or a "list.txt" file in the input folder should be provided.
+-l (MToolBox.sh) .
+Indicate a list of file names to be analyzed.
+Argument of the option can be a list of comma separated file names or a txt file with one file name per line.

 -X (MToolBox.sh) to enable extraction of mitochondrial reads from the input file, avoiding realignment of all the reads.
 Useful only for BAM input files